c0defellas/c.in.fork.book/README.md

 Compiling
 ---------

-After editing the TeX files just compile the book as pdf:
+After editing the TeX files using your "best" editor just compile the book as pdf:

 Compiling: